Jennie History, Family Crest & Coats of Arms

 The name Jennie was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 It comes from the personal name John.
 The feminine name Jenny was initially a masculine form and modification of the personal name Jenin.The Norman name Jennie descended from Guisnes near Calais in Normandy.
 The family name Jennie was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.

 Early Origins of the Jennie family

 The surname Jennie was first found in Suffolk where they held a family seat as Lords of the Manor of Bredfield in that shire where they were granted land by Duke William for their assistance at the Battle of Hastings in 1066 A.D.
 Conjecturally, they are descended from Peter who held his lands from Hervey de Bourges, tenant in chief.
 The village was rated in the Domesday Book Survey as a village, a Church and 3 oxen or teamlands.
 There is also a moated site which was known as Bradfield Castle, although the village is Bredfield.
 The name Jenney was descended from Guisnes near Calais in Normandy.

 Important Dates for the Jennie family

-Another 185 words (13 lines of text) covering the years 1563, 1330, 1460, 1477, 1623, 1636 and 1644 are included under the topic Early Jennie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jennie research.
+Another 93 words (7 lines of text) covering the years 1563, 1330, 1460, 1477, 1623, 1636 and 1644 are included under the topic Early Jennie History in all our PDF Extended History products and printed products wherever possible.

 Jennie Spelling Variations